Direct Access Scheme (DAS) Pass your full motorcycle test

-Once we’re happy with your progress on the 125cc motorbike, we will then introduce you to the larger machine.
-Your first day on the larger bike will be essentially getting used to the bigger bike and lots of students tell us it’s much easier to ride than the smaller 125!
+Once we’re both happy with your progress, I will then introduce you to the larger machine.
+Your first day on the larger bike will be essentially getting used to riding a bigger motorcycle and lots of students tell me it’s much easier to ride than the smaller 125!
 This is down to the quality of training on the 125.
-Once you’re comfortable on the bigger bike, you’ll need at least 2 days training in preparation for your test.
-As everyone learns at different levels, your training is tailored to you and your needs, so I will never push you before you’re ready or put you forward for a test if we don’t think you’re up to it.
+Once you’re comfortable on the bigger bike, you’ll need at least 2 days training in preparation for your tests.
+Everyone learns at different levels and your training is tailored to you and your needs, so I will never push you before you’re ready or put you forward for a test if I don’t think you’re up to it.

 In order to gain a full motorcycle test, you need a valid CBT, a theory test certificate (click here to book your theory test) and a driving licence with the category A entitlement.
 You’ll then need to do a Module 1 (Mod 1) and Module 2 (Mod 2) test and pass both in order to obtain a full licence.

 The Module 1 test is set in a purpose built test centre, it looks a lot like a large car park, but it’s designed specifically for the Module 1 motorcycle test.
 RMT Motorcycle Training (our sister company) has an arrangement with the DVSA to use our nearest test centre over a weekend, so that you get to practice each exercise before your test.
 We recommend at least two sessions in the MMA (Motorcycle Manoeuvre Area) prior to your Module 1 test, this would involve 2 weekend training days (not back to back) prior to your test.

 Module One overview